 Here you will find all older versions of your chosen file contained in File History.
 You have the option of previewing them or restoring them to their original or a new location on the PC.

 For viewing deleted files and previous versions in a specific folder, find the folder in File Explorer and press ‘History’ after clicking the tab ‘Home’ on the window’s ribbon bar.

 Files contained previously in the folder which can be restored will be presented to you in a list.
-The interface you see is the same one which is used for normal file restoration.
+The interface you see is the same one that is used for regular file restoration.
 However, to get things done quickly, File Explorer lets you begin from within the specific folder.

-In short, File History is a very capable backup tool that can be used to backup and restore Windows 8 very easily.
-It does not require much expertise to setup and can be utilized by anyone who knows how to follow instructions.
+In short, File History is a competent backup tool that can be used to backup and restore Windows 8 very quickly.
+It does not require much expertise to set up and can be utilized by anyone who knows how to follow instructions.
 Using this backup tool for backing up Windows 8 is a critical task.
 It ensures the safety of your data and guarantees that you don't lose it if your hard drive stops responding suddenly.
-If you do not use File History to backup Windows 8 then you will most definitely lose all your precious data if your hard drive gets infected with a virus.
+If you do not use File History to backup Windows 8, then you will most definitely lose all your precious data if your hard drive gets infected with a virus.